 Flooding from groundwater sources is assessed in this Level 2 SFCA using JBA's 5m Groundwater Flood Map, as the FRAW does not include such a dataset.
-Figure 3-4 shows the map for Site 115 and the surrounding areas and
+Figure 3-4 shows the map for Site 204 and the surrounding areas and

 Table 3-4 explains the risk classifications.
-The northern parcel of the site is in an area of no risk of groundwater emergence.
-The southern parcel of the site is largely in an area where groundwater flooding is unlikely.
+The majority of the site is within an area where groundwater emergence is unlikely.
+There are some areas of no risk of groundwater emergence.
 Groundwater conditions may therefore be suited to infiltration SuDS.